taylorj8/pytch-webapp/doc/source/developer/linked-content.rst

 A Pytch project, as stored in the user's project list, therefore has *linked content*, which can be of various kinds.
 There is a ``"none"`` kind to represent the case where there is no linked content.
+Other kinds of linked content are:

+``"specimen"``
+  The project is linked to a specimen project, usually as part of a lesson which directs the student to make some changes to the project or investigate it in some way.

+``"jr-tutorial"``
+  The project is following a script-by-script tutorial.

-Currently the only other kind of linked content is ``"specimen"``, although it's possible that tutorial content will be folded into this model in the future.
+It's possible that "flat" tutorial content will be folded into this model in the future.

 Linked specimen